What Is General Maritime Law?

 - Keep track of related medical bills and expenses.

-- Reach out to potential witnesses when possible.
+- Make a list of potential witnesses when possible.

 - Connect with a lawyer who understands your case.